 15-05-2019 | | By Moe Long

 The Internet of Things (IoT) proved revolutionary in its pervasiveness.
 IoT technology seeped into homes and businesses alike, with Internet of Things applications ranging from smart home tech to healthcare.
-Notably, the agriculture sector benefited greatly from the introduction of connected devices.
+Notably, there is a slew of benefits of IoT in agriculture from introducing connected devices.
 Smart farming continues to rise in its implementation.
 Find out the top ways that the Internet of Things and agriculture meet, and how IoT is changing agriculture.

 AgriTech, with its root (pun fully intended) of tech, implies a fusion of agriculture and technology.
 Smart farming, or connected agriculture on the other hand, refers to IoT in agriculture.
 Whereas AgriTech merely means some sort of technology, such as machinery, there’s not necessary networked connectivity.